picketbox/picketbox-quickstarts/drools-authorization/README.md

             // defines that all resources should require AUTHENTICATION.
 They will be available only for users with a role named 'guest'.
             .resource("/*", ProtectedResourceConstraint.AUTHENTICATION, "guest");

 The configuration above defines a custom PicketBox AuthorizationManager.
 In this case the *PicketBoxDroolsAuthorizationManager* implementation.
-This class is provided by the PicketBox Drools project.
+This class is provided by the [PicketBox Drools](https://docs.jboss.org/author/display/SECURITY/Drools+Authorization): project.

 We also define some additional configuration for the protected resources.